henne93/1DimRegression/README.md

 # 1DimRegression

+> **Platform:** This project is intended for Linux users.
+Compatibility with other operating systems is not guaranteed.

 This repository provides a C implementation for performing linear regression on 1-dimensional data arrays of length 32.
 The core algorithm is written entirely in C for performance and efficiency.
 Python is used exclusively for unit testing and validation of the C implementation.

 > **Note:** This project was created with the assistance of an AI programming agent.